gvwilson/fiction/iffy/index.md

 before he stumbled out into the light looking for someone to yell at.

 She closed her eyes and opened her nature book at random.
-It was ridiculous---Jeep had made fun of her for a month when he found out---but...
+It was ridiculous—Jeep had made fun of her for a month when he found out—but…

 "Figures," she muttered when she opened her eyes.
 The armadillo wasn't the most ridiculous animal in the book,